 An applicant who plans to pursue a degree with English as a discipline is required to provide the English department doctoral committee with the names of three individuals who are academically or professionally qualified to assess the applicant's ability to pursue doctoral work.
 References submitted to the School of Graduate Studies for admission to doctoral studies may be judged by the English department doctoral committee as sufficient evaluation, but the department reserves the right to request further information.

 Applicants also are required to submit samples of written work to the English department doctoral committee.
+The applicant must submit a sample of academic prose with a research component that demonstrates the applicant's ability to undertake graduate course work in English and to engage in a scholarly conversation, preferably on a subject closely related to the applicant’s proposed doctoral studies.
 The applicant's narrative statement, submitted with the application form, should provide a well-focused justification of the proposed course of study that is compatible with the department's resources.
 Applicants should consult with the Interdisciplinary Ph.D. coordinator in English for advice on the preparation of the narrative.
 Applicants may also seek advice on the narrative from doctoral committee members with special expertise in the applicant's chosen fields of study.

 Applications will be evaluated by a committee of the doctoral faculty in the English department; the committee will recommend to the department chair and dean of the School of Graduate Studies whether the applicant should be admitted.
 These English-specific requirements apply to all applicants intending to have English as primary discipline or co-discipline.

 Students who expect to write a dissertation that draws primarily on research in English must apply for English as their primary discipline.

 In cases where an applicant has not yet met the foreign language requirement or GRE scores are still pending, provisional admission may be recommended.

 Alternate Admission Criteria